KittenLord/LocalizationLib/README.md

 category2.element
 ```

-You can also change the separator from '.' to '/' in LocalizationPath class
+Separator in path can also be changed from '.' to '/' if needed.
+Other separators are forbidden (for now?).

-To use library, initialize a Localizator object.
+To start using the library, initialize an object of class Localizator:

 ```cs
 Localizator localizator = new Localizator(new LocalizatorSettings(